September whole school attendance:

-We promote science fully within our STEM week and link with parents, local businesses and Universities to hold a STEM careers week in February each year.
-By doing this we hope to ignite sparks of interest in science/STEM careers in our pupils and help them see the road ahead into the 'world of work.'
+We promote science fully within our STEM week and we are lucky to have made excellent links with parents, local businesses and local universities who help us make STEM week a successful and memorable part of the school year.
+By promoting STEM week, both to pupils, parents and in the community, we hope to ignite sparks of interest in science/STEM careers in our pupils and help them see the road ahead into the 'world of work.'

-We are proud of our 'Primary Science Quality Mark' Award 2019.
-Please look at the portfolio of photographs below to get a flavour of science in our school.
+Finally, we are proud to share that we were awarded our 'Primary Science Quality Mark' Award in the Summer of 2019.
+Please look at the portfolio of photographs below to get an idea of what science looks like in our school.

 We want our children to be determined, enthusiastic and motivated about science learning.
 We nurture the natural curiosity of our children during science lessons, enabling them to become independent in thought and actions and encouraging them to develop self-motivation and a life-long love of science learning.